Equine Vocalization 1: Whinny

 an explosive sound made by the sudden forcing of breath through the nose.

-What it is: The snort is an alarm.
+What it is: A horse’s snort is an alarm.
 If a horse does it and holds his head high, he has detected a threat.

-What it Means: The horse can add a rattling sound to the snort when he is highly alarmed, or he may just blow as a milder alarm.
-The snort may also be used during play; when he wants to practice his flight response, he’ll often snort first, then run.
+What it Means: When extremely alarmed, the horse may add a rattling sound to the snort, or he may just blow as a milder warning.
+The snort may also be used during play; when he wants to practice his flight response, he’ll often snort first, and then run.
 You may hear your horse snort on a trail ride if he detects a strange scent.
 Here, in the Rocky Mountains, the horses will often snort when we approach elk on the trail.

 How to Respond: If you hear a horse snort, stop and make an assessment.
 It could be one of two things: